Espiobest/DiscordBot/README.md

 # DiscordBot

-A multi-purpose discord bot made for fun.
+A multi-purpose discord bot made for fun using Discord.py and PostgreSQL.